A-Benlolo/Koi/examples/README.md

 Not all binaries need to be explored to an exit point, as proven in this [crackmes.one sample](https://crackmes.one/crackme/6715466c9b533b4c22bd18bb).
 Here, the expected input is stored in memory before user input, allowing it to be extracted early on.
 In this example, you will see:

-- Function hook for `strlen` when the string is concrete.
+- Baited function hook for `strlen`.
 - Instruction hook to dump function parameter information.
 - Instruction hook to extract a key from memory.